civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changelog:

 2006-07-15 (Revision 619)
-Added: AINoCityLimit difficulty option
-Added: EnablesPunativeAirstrikes wonder flag, lets you bomb without declaring war
-Fixed: CanSinkInSea for units uses the constDB chance value
+Fixed:    Units can now sink by using the ConstDB chance value.
-Added: AINoSinking so AI ships don't sink
-Added: Advances can add Production, Food, Science, Gold bonuses
-Added: IsBonusGood to resources so goods not on map can be enabled by buildings or tileimps
-Added: Civilization Bonuses Production, Food, Science, Gold, IncreaseHP, offense land seas, air and boat movement
-Changed: When AIs go to war its now a pop-up
+Changed:  AIs war declaration messages have now pop-up status.
+(Pretty anoying)
-Added: AutoExpireTreatyBase to userprofiletext to set the turns when treaties expire
+Added:    AutoExpireTreatyBase to userprofile.txt to set the turns when treaties
+          expire.
+Actually this is a cheat but necessary as long expiration is hard encoded.
-Fixed: Crash when you started more than 11 players
+Fixed:    Crash in games with more players than governments is the GovernmentDB.
+Changed:  gw.txt has a new alternative format.
-Added: New gw.txt for new global warming format
+Added:    New database flags for modders:
+- DifficultyDB:
+   AINoCityLimit        Difficulty does not punish AI for city limit violation.
+   AINoSinking          Difficulty makes AI ships unsinkably.
+- ResourceDB:
+   IsBonusGood          Good that not present in city radius can be enabled by
+                        tileimp or building.
+- AdvanceDB:
+   EitherPrerequisite   Advance just needs one of the prerequisites to be
-Added: EitherPrerequisite to Advances to enable a fluid tech tree like Civ4
+                        researched.
+This allows a fluid tech tree like Civ4.
-Added: PrerequisiteTileImp to terrain improvements, now you can specify that an imp must have been built first before you can build the other imp on it.
+- TerrainImprovementDB:
+   PrerequisiteTileImp  TerrainImprovement needs another T.Imp. to be built.
+- WonderDB:
+   EnablesPunativeAirstrikes Wonder allows bombardment without war declaration.
+- CivilisationDB:
+   A bunch of flags that E did not mention.
+- AdvanceDB
+   A bunch of flags that E did not mention.

 2006-07-02 (Revision 602)
-Added: ExcludedByWonder to buildings, units, wonders
-Added: PrerequisiteWonder to buildings and units
 Fixed:    CanBombard
 Fixed:    CanCloak
-Added: NeedsFeatToBuild to Units
-Fixed: Access Unit Crash
+Fixed:    Crash concerning access units.
+Added:    New database flags for modders:
+- WonderDB:
+   ExcludedByWonder     Wonder cannot be built with this wonder.
+- BuildingDB:
+   ExcludedByWonder     Building cannot be built with this wonder.
+   NeedsFeatToBuild     Building needs a certain feat to be built.
+- UnitDB:
+   ExcludedByWonder     Unit cannot be built with this wonder.
+   PrerequisiteWonder   Unit needs a certain wonder to be built.
+   NeedsFeatToBuild     Unit needs a certain feat to be built.

 2006-06-09 (Revision 587)
-Added: Capture City options: Occupy, Liberate(give to barbs), and Raze (needs to be improved)
+Added:    Capture City options: Occupy, Liberate(give to barbs), and Raze
-Fixed: ShowOnMap works A LOT better
+          (needs to be improved and should be more similar to those of ApolytonPack)
-Fixed: Barbarians are not affected by hostileterrain
+Fixed:    Barbarians are not affected by hostile terrain
+Added:    New database flags for modders:
+ - BuildingDB:
-Added: TreasuryInterest flag, buildings with this flag give you gold equal to a percentage of your treasury
+   TreasuryInterest     Building gives a percentage of treasury of their
+                        civivilisation to their civilisation.

 2006-06-07
-Added: CanExportGood allows for a tileimp with the colony flag and a IntBorderRadius to send a good in its radius to another city
-Changed: CanExportTileValue now works as a radius if you want only one radius IntBorderRadius should be 0
+Changed:  CanExportTileValue now works as a radius if you want only one radius
-Changed: Difficulty flag BarbarainCamps now requires a tileimp
-Added: BarbarianCities is now the difficulty flag for barbarian cities
-Added: Difficulty flag BarabariansSpawnBarbarians they spawn more barbs if they entrench
+          IntBorderRadius should be 0
-Added: Tileimp flag SpawnBarbarians for barbcamps
+Added:    New database flags for modders:
+- TerrainImprovementDB:
+   CanExportGood        TerrainImprovement that is a colony can export good in
+                        its radius to a another city.
+   SpawnBarbarians      TerrainImprovement spawns Barbarian units.
+- DifficultyDB:
+   BarbarainCamps       Difficulty's Barbarian camp TerrainImprovement.
+   BarbarianCities      Difficulty allows Barbarian cities.
+(What a nonsense E ;)) BarabariansSpawnBarbarians Difficulty makes Barbarian units to spawn more
+                              Barbarian units.

 2006-05-27
-Added: HasGulags flag to govt.
-Each turn a citizen is turned to a slave in this govt
-Added: IsCapitalist flag to govt.
-Each turn a citizen is turned to a merchant in this govt
-Added: IsTechnocracy flag to govt.
-Each turn a citizen is turned to a scientist in this govt
-Added: IsAgraraian flag to govt.
-Each turn a citizen is turned to a farmer in this govt
-Added: HasMindlessTelevision flag to govt.
-Each turn a citizen is turned toa entertainer in this govt
-Added: CantSell to buildings
-Added: ExcludedbyBuilding if you have any bldgs in the list you cant build this building
-Added: Reform City destroys a building if you have a building that conflicts with settlebuilding of the reforming unit
+Cahnged:  Reform City destroys a building if you have a building that conflicts
-Added: GoldPerBuildingAnywhere to wonders (uses with BuildingAnywhere), works like GoldPerTelevision but you can specify which building to collect from (multiplied by population)
-Added: IncreaseHP addeed to buildings.
-Gives a bonus HP only when building is first built
-Fixed: IsXenophobia changed to IsXenophobic
+          with settlebuilding of the reforming unit
+Added:    New database flags for modders:
+- BuildingDB:
+   IncreaseHP           Building gives extra hitpoints on first built.
+   CantSell             Building cannot be sold.
+   ExcludedByBuilding   Building cannot be built if this building is present.
+- WonderDB:
+   GoldPerBuildingAnywhere Wonder gives gold per specified building multiplied
+                           by population.
+- GovernmentDB:
+   HasGulags            Government enslaves each turn a citizen.
+   IsCapitalist         Government turns per turn a citizien into a merchant.
+   IsTechnocracy        Government turns per turn a citizien into a scientist.
+   IsAgraraian          Government turns per turn a citizien into a farmer.
+  HasMindlessTelevision Government turns per turn a citizien into an enter.ner.
+   IsXenophobic         Government reduces population of foreign cities by one
+                        each turn.

 2006-05-24
-Fixed: Removed War from slave attacks now just regardcost
+Changed:  Removed War from slave attacks now just regardcost (Must be modified)
-Fixed: There is now no pop-up when you attack a barbarian
-Added: HostileTerrainCost to terrain. deducts this int from your unit's hp when in hostile terrain.
-Added: ImmuneToHostileTerrain to units, they wont get deduction (nor if it has a fort)
-Added: SettleImprovement to entenched units. (they need the PW to finish it)
-Fixed: pillage non-owned improvement bug.
-Fixed: there is now no pop-up for pillaging. you should know it.
+Fixed:    No more war popups for attacking Babarian units.
+Fixed:    Pillage of tile improvements in unowned territory.
 Fixed:    Bomber movement now works like before.
+Added:    New database flags for modders:
+- UnitDB:
+   HostileTerrainCost   Unit losess hitpoint in hostile terrain.
+   ImmuneToHostileTerrain Unit is immune to costs of hostile terrain.
+   SettleImprovement    Unit finishes with enough PW tileimps when entrenched.
-Added: a unit with SettleBuilding builds that building in in enemy city when the city is converted (for religion spreading)
+   SettleBuilding       Unit builds building in a foreign city on conversion.
-Added: Not fully tested by SectarianHappiness Int to DiffDB.
-Should suffer happiness if citystyles or govts are differnt than the founders
-Added: IsXenophobia to governments.
-If you have a govt wit this flag then city's of a different city style will lose 1 pop per turn
-Added: Barbariancamps to DiffDB.
-If a barb entrenches this flag wil have them create a city
+- DifficultyDB:
+   Barbariancamps       Diff. makes an entrenching Barb. unit to create a city.
+   SectarianHappiness   Difficulty reduces city happiness in conquered cities.

 2006-05-16
-Added: Tileimps with colony and  BonusProductionExport, BonusGoldExport, CanExportTileValue flags can add shields outside player radius.
+Added:    Tileimps with colony and BonusProductionExport, BonusGoldExport,
+          CanExportTileValue flags can add shields outside player radius.
-Fixed: OnePerCiv now works for buildings
+Added:    New database flags for modders:
+- UnitDB:
-Added: CanHarvest to units that also CanEntrench.
-Adds the terrain gold to your treasury
+   CanHarvest           Unit that can entrench adds terrain gold to treasury.

 2006-05-13
-Added: AICityDefenderBonus to difficulty database, it adds population size to city defense.
-Added: NeedsFeatToBuild to Units, Buildings, and Wonders.
-Needs more testing.
-Added: CivilisationOnly to Units, Buildings, and Wonders.
-Added: NeedsCityGoodAnyCity to Advances.
-Now you can specify that you have to have a good somewhere to research.
-Added: AddsASlave to goods.
-Now if you are collecting a good with this flag it wil add a slave to your city.
-Added: OnePerCiv to Wonders.
-But still needs work.
+Added:    New database flags for modders:
+- DifficultyDB:
+   AICityDefenderBonus  Difficulty gives AI cities a adefence population bonus.
+- UnitDB:
+   NeedsFeatToBuild     Unit need a certain feat to be built.
+   CivilisationOnly     Unit can only built by given civilisation.
+- BuildingDB:
+   NeedsFeatToBuild     Building need a certain feat to be built.
+   CivilisationOnly     Building can only built by given civilisation.
+- WonderDB:
+   NeedsFeatToBuild     Wonder need a certain feat to be built.
+   CivilisationOnly     Wonder can only built by given civilisation.
+   OnePerCiv            Wonder can be build in every civ once.
+- AdvanceDB:
+   NeedsCityGoodAnyCity Advance needs a good in any city to be researched.
+- ResourceDB:
+   AddsASlave           Good collected in a city adds each turn a slave to this
+                        city.
+Actually it is a stupid idea, because soon your city is full of slaves.

 2006-05-03
 Added:    New database flags for modders: